 Opening in 2012, Anhydrous is one of the newer wineries on the island.
 Its cellar door/tasting room consists of a beautiful outdoor courtyard that is open from May to October.
 It is white and light and modern with an airy feel.

-The winery hosts tastings, has a restaurant and even a wellness centre if you feel like a massage.
+The winery hosts tastings, and has a restaurant, and even a wellness centre if you feel like a massage.

 The tasting covers 5 wines – white, red and rose.
 It was accompanied by some of the most impressive snacks of any of the wineries I visited.
 We began with some fantastic dips followed by black bread with greens and sardines.